Thermography The Best weapon Against Breast Cancer

 According to the IMS institute for health care and schematics, In 2015 the world spent $107 billion on conventional cancer treatments.
 By the year 2020 the projections are $150 Billion.
 These are on treatments alone, let’s add to that $7.8 billion for mammograms according to National institute of health.
 Are you starting to get the picture?
 It is public record that the Susan G. Kolmen foundation owns stocks in General electric (they make mammogram machines) and stocks in Astrazeneca which makes Tamoxifen.
 I’ll just let you think about that one.

 It wasn’t always like this.
 When breast cancer screenings were started in the 1970’s the intentions were good.
 The idea was that we would save lives.
 Today we know how to prevent, reverse and detect cancer early.
-But that information is being suppressed by a few special interest groups.
-Only the privileged few that take it upon themselves to do the research have access to it.

 I look forward to the day when I no longer hear a woman say “why haven’t I ever heard of breast Thermography”?
 Stand up for your health; demand to know your options.